beyzatitiz/amadeus-ui-test/playwright/README.md

 # Flight Application UI Test Automation

 This repository contains UI test automation scripts for the Flight Application using Playwright.
 The tests are designed to validate various functionalities of the application.
-The following tests have been implemented:

 ## Installation and Running the Tests